Visit Dunster Village

-The medieval village of Dunster is in Somerset within the Exmoor National Park.
-With Dunster Castle, Dunster Yarn Market, The Tithe Barn and a wealth of listed buildings and hidden treasures, Dunster is a favourite destination for many tourists.
+The medieval village of Dunster in Somerset within Exmoor National Park.
+With Dunster Castle, Dunster Yarn Market, Dunster Tithe Barn and a wealth of listed buildings and hidden treasures, you can see why it’s a popular destination for many tourists every year to discover Dunster.

 Dunster is located in the Exmoor National Park’s rolling hills and makes a great base for a holiday.
 Dunster has over 200 listed buildings.
 This village is well preserved to maintain its historic charm for future generations.
 Dunster is home to a variety of historical buildings, including the National Trust’s Dunster Castle, an 11-century castle, and the Old Yarn Market, located in the middle the High Street.
 This market was once a hub for the Exmoor wool trade.